kevinolega/callcentertrainingtips/_posts/2018-06-24-personality-test.md

 We are all struggling with life.

-Having this short list of words can help us find the good and at the same time, find good words in our job application.
+Having this shortlist of words can help us find the good and at the same time, find good words in our job application.

 [Find out about your zodiac sign here.](https://www.horoscope.com/us/index.aspx)